Today, I have a guest post from Marcus Garrett. Enjoy

 - Money-Maker: A few years ago, there was a viral story about a woman with 2 million Instagram followers that couldn’t meet a social campaign contract to sell 36 T-shirts.
 Social capital matters, but always remember you can’t pay your bills in Instagram followers.

 Do not confuse a follower for a paying customer.
 Your paying customers may be within your followers.
 You need both, but you must differentiate between a follower and a payer to make money.

 - Lead Magnet: Common Interest grows like Compound Interest.
 Your reputation as a leader or expert grows as your online influence grows (usually measured by engagement or number of followers).
 Affiliates, partners, and people generally like to see that you have an online presence.

 The mistake too many people assume is a large following equals a large bank account.
 You can be social media-rich and bank account broke, especially with the mirage many “influencers.”

 Do this instead: Use the numbers and behind-the-scenes data to your favor.
 Facebook/Instagram has a lot of great metrics that most people ignore.
 If you want to make money online, you (or someone you hire) need to use the data to drive your business- and money-making strategy.

-For example, until my Instagram reaches 10,000 followers I don’t plan to monetize.
+For example, until my Instagram reaches 10,000 followers, I don’t plan to monetize.
 I don’t even worry about it.
 For now, our strategy is simply to focus on growth.
 Why?
 Because that’s what the data told our team.

 We know that the view-to-buy rate and natural dropoff gets us down to only 4-10 percent.
-That’s a lot of real effort to only reach 4-percent of our audience.
+That’s a lot of real effort only to reach 4 percent of our audience.
 For instance, for every 1,000 followers, the industry math typically looks something like this: